Installation Options

 • Do take time on the installation; do not carry too many items up the ladder in one trip.

-• Do wear the correct safety equipment such as harnesses, fall arrest equipment etc.
+• Wear the correct safety equipment such as harnesses, fall arrest equipment etc.

 DONT's